VerebicsPeter/DataSet/notes/refactoring.md

 # Refactoring ideas

-## "Advanced" refactorings to implement
+## "Harder" refactorings to implement

 - extract variable (extract a complex expression into a variable)
 - extract methods/functions (extracting a block of code into a new funtion)
 - inline a method/function (replace calls with definition)
 - introducing getters and setters for attributes
-- extracting superclass/interface from existing classes
 - swapping lines if it produces equivalent code

 ## Tools to try

 - IDE's built in tools
 - `Bowler`
-- `Coala`
 - Python fixers like `modernize`
 - `PyUpgrade`
 - formatters like `autopep8` or `black`

-## Inequivalent code

-- data for non equivalent code pairs may also be provided